Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

 The warm waters off of Hawaii (depending on the time of year you visit), crystal clear views, and incredible sea life give you an amazing view into the extraordinary world surrounding the islands.

-Not only will you feel like you are swimming in an aquarium, with the colorful and variety of ocean life, but you can even come in contact with some of Hawaii’s most beloved residents!
+Not only will you feel like you are swimming in an aquarium, with the colorful variety of ocean and marine life, but you can even come in contact with some of Hawaii’s most beloved residents!

 Hawaiians cherish and respect the kai (Hawaiian word for ocean) and its many special sea creatures.